History of Snodland Town Football Club

 Brief History of Snodland Nomads FC

-Snodland Nomads Football Club was formed in 1969.
+Snodland Nomads Football Club was formed in 1969 and was amalgamated into Snodland Town Football Club for the 2012-13 season.

 We are one of the largest voluntary organisations in the area, catering for the football needs of nearly 200 children, from 6 years to adults.
 We are currently working very closely with other local organisations, including Snodland Sports Association, the Football Alliance, the Town Council, the Community Association, Snodland Primary School and Holmesdale Technology College, to ensure that as many children as possible are able to participate in their chosen sport.